 The annual meeting of the AHA is held in early January in different cities throughout the country.
 Members receive the American Historical Review (AHR) and Perspectives, and receive a discount on conference registration.
 The AHA website has a wealth of information about research, training, and the job market.
-The AHA annual meeting is a high-profile and large event.
-The History Department offers a competitive scholarship, named in honor of alumnus donor Rae and John Houghton, to support 2nd or 3rd year PhD students attending their first AHA.
+The AHA annual meeting is a high-profile and large event; many job interviews are held here.